-Join Aaron F. Ross for an in-depth discussion in this video Duplicating nCloth, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Duplicating nCloth, part of Learning Maya nCloth 2012.

 In this chapter, we're going to look at optimizing performance in various ways.…The first thing I want to show you is how to duplicate nCloth systems.…If you spend a lot of time making something work, then you just want to…duplicate that instead of recreating it, and redoing all that work.…Duplication is not really a straightforward process here, so we have to kind of…figure out how it works.…If your remember back to much earlier in the course, I made a backup of this…mesh object before I turned it into a cloth, and it's here on the backupLayer;…just make that visible.…